trueos/pcbsd/src-qt5/docs/desktops.rst

 Click the "Theme" tab to change the default font, font size, theme template, color scheme, and icon pack.
 It is possible to create your own theme template or color scheme by clicking the "Edit" button next to those options and changing the settings as necessary.
 Note that the theme templates are written as Qt stylesheets, so some scripting experience may be helpful when configuring a theme.
+After making your changes, you can either click the "Save" button to save the theme without closing the editor, or click the "Apply" button which will both save the theme and close the theme editor.

 **Interface:** the "Interface" tab is used to configure the desktop menu and panels.
 Its "Desktop" tab, shown in Figure 6.9d, is used to configure which items appear in the right-click menu.